Table of Contents

 Ventricular Refractory Arrhythmia and Pulseless VT and VF (Sudden Cardiac Death)

-There occurred a mild non-significant survival benefit on both the drug treatment groups when compared to the placebo in the bystander witnessed arrest.
+There occurred a mild non-significant survival benefit on both the drug treatment groups when compared to the placebo in the bystander-witnessed arrest.

-It should, however, be remembered that the first line of therapy to be given to a patient with VF or VT related sudden cardiac arrest is the effective CPR along with defibrillation, if indicated.
+It should, however, be remembered that the first line of therapy to be given to a patient with VF or VT related sudden cardiac arrest is an effective CPR along with defibrillation, if indicated.

 Pharmacokinetics of Amiodarone

-Amiodarone is an inhibitor of CYP3A4, so the interaction concerned with the drugs which get metabolized by the CYP3A4 needs to be taken care of.
+Amiodarone is an inhibitor of CYP3A4, so the interaction concerned with the drugs which are metabolized by the CYP3A4 needs to be taken care of.